Gum base

 Gum base is the non-nutritive, non-digestible, water-insoluble masticatory delivery system used to carry sweeteners, flavors, and any other substances in chewing gum and bubble gum.
 It provides all the basic textural and masticatory properties of gum.

 The actual composition of a gum base is usually a trade secret.
-The FDA allows 46 different chemicals under the umbrella of "gum base."
-The chemicals are posted on their website.
+In the United States, the FDA allows 46 different chemicals under the umbrella of "gum base".
 These chemicals are grouped into the following categories.